scribd/scribd.github.io/_posts/2024-02-01-evolution-of-mlplatform.md

     *   Utilize collaboration tools for effective communication and information sharing among team members.

-    *   Feature Store provides a platform for discovering, re using and collaborating on ML features
+    *   Feature Store's provides a platform for discovering, re using and collaborating on ML features

-    *   Model Database provides platform for discovering, re using and collaborating on ML Models
+    *   Model Database's provide a platform for discovering, re using and collaborating on ML Models

 5.  **Version Control:**

-    *   Applying version control to experiments, machine learning models and features provides
+    *   Applying version control to experiments, machine learning models and features provides better change management and auditing of these ML artifacts

 MLOps is a methodology that provides a collection of concepts and workflows designed to promote efficiency, collaboration, and sustainability of the ML Lifecycle.
-MLOps plays a pivotal role in ensuring the efficiency, reliability, and scalability of machine learning implementations over time.
+Correctly applied MLOps can play a pivotal role in ensuring the efficiency, reliability, and scalability of machine learning implementations over time.

 The Rise of Machine Learning Platform
 -------------------------------------